MainulDip/iOS-study/SwiftUI-100-Days/SwiftUI-1.md

 ### some View and Opaque Type Protocol:
 Opaque Type Hide implementation details about a value’s type.
-Likw `: some View` is any type Struct that implements View Protocol.
+Like `: some View` is any type Struct that implements View Protocol.
 (NB, Structs cannot inherit from another struct, can only implement multiple protocols and class can do both)
 docs: https://docs.swift.org/swift-book/documentation/the-swift-programming-language/opaquetypes/

 ### Conditional Modifiers:
-Using Modifies Conditionally to generate value using ternary operators based on a @State is more efficient than Conditionally generate different views.
+Using Modifiers, Conditionally to generate value using ternary operators based on a @State is more efficient than Conditionally generate different views.
 ```swift
 @State private var useRedText = false